Aquaculture farmers manage the breeding, raising and harvesting of fish and shellfish for commercial purposes in marine or freshwater farms.

 Aquaculture farmers with one to three years’ experience usually earn

-Pay for aquaculture farmers varies depending on experience.
+Pay for aquaculture farmers varies depending on skills, experience and the type of work they do.

 What you will do